How Do I Know if I Have Carpal Tunnel Syndrome?

 Ultrasound, X-ray, and MRI

 Your doctor may order one of these tests to rule out other causes of wrist and hand pain.
 An X-ray can show arthritis or a broken bone.
 An ultrasound or MRI will show a swollen or compressed median nerve.
-They’ll also tell the doctor why it is being squeezed, whether from arthritis, carpal tunnel syndrome, or another reason.
+They’ll also tell the doctor why it is being squeezed, whether it’s arthritis, carpal tunnel syndrome, or another reason.